GautamGupta/bb-legacy-plugins/bbpress-latest-discussion-for-wp/trunk/readme.txt

 == Frequently Asked Questions ==

-How to fix/use permalink?

-1. Please make sure u check the button "Bbpress Permalink" inside BbLD Option page.

 How to use different database?

 1. Make sure you check "External DB" option and input the data for your external database.